If your company is like most, you probably have a group of employees who access their e-mail from outside the office

 OWA out-muscles VPN connection

 You can consider several steps to protect your Exchange organization against connections from external clients with questionable security.
 For starters, if you have a choice between using a VPN connection or OWA, I recommend OWA.
 The reason is because once a VPN connection is established, a user can do anything just as though he was physically connected to the network.
-There are no port or protocol restrictions in place to protect your network against viruses or Trojans that might
+There are no port or protocol restrictions in place to protect your network against viruses or Trojans that might exist on the user's machine.

 With OWA, on the other hand, the user is connecting to a Web site through HTTP port 80.
 Other TCP ports might be used for the initial authentication process, but keep in mind that the OWA server has been hardened to protect your network against malicious activity, especially if it is running a front end / back end configuration.
 A VPN server is also hardened against attacks from the Web, but once a user authenticates into it, your network is no more protected than it would be if the user plugged his PC directly into your network.